Efficient Matrix Product State Learning in Logarithmic Depth: Lower bounds and hardness for learning MPS

 \end{proof}

 \begin{theorem}[Restatement of Theorem \ref{theorem:2}] Given access to copies of an $n$-qudit state $\rho$, as well as parameters $\epsilon , \delta\in (0,1) $, and a bond dimension parameter $D$.
-Algorithm~\ref{alg:A4} outputs a description of a state $\ket{\hat{\phi}}$, such that
+Algorithm~\ref{alg:A4} outputs a description of a state $\ket{\hat{\phi}}$, such that, with probability $1-\delta$,

-The algorithm requires \(N=O\!\Biggl( \frac{\displaystyle D^{12} n^{7}\, d^{4} (\ln d)^{7}\, \log\!\tfrac{n}{\delta}} {\displaystyle \epsilon^{12}\!\Bigl[ \ln(\ln d) + \ln\!\tfrac{64\,n\,D^2}{(\sqrt2-1)^2\epsilon^2} \Bigr]^{7}} \Biggr)\) copies of $\rho$ and runs in time $\text{poly}\left(D,n,\frac{1}{\epsilon},\log(\frac{1}{\delta})\right)$. \end{theorem} \begin{proof} Suppose that the state tomography procedure succeeds for all $\sigma^j_i$ throughout the algorithm.
+The algorithm requires \(N=O\!\Biggl( \frac{\displaystyle D^{12} n^{7}\, d^{4} (\ln d)^{7}\, \log\!\tfrac{n}{\delta}} {\displaystyle \epsilon^{12}\!\Bigl[ \ln(\ln d) + \ln\!\tfrac{128\,n\,D^2}{(\sqrt2-1)^2\epsilon^2} \Bigr]^{7}} \Biggr)\) copies of $\rho$ and runs in time $\text{poly}\left(D,n,\frac{1}{\epsilon},\log(\frac{1}{\delta})\right)$. \end{theorem} \begin{proof} Suppose that the state tomography procedure succeeds for all $\sigma^j_i$ throughout the algorithm.
 Then, for each $\sigma^j_i$, the tomography produces an estimate $\hat{\sigma}^j_i$ satisfying

 In the next step, Algorithm \ref{alg:A4} invokes Algorithm \ref{alg:A3} to select eigenvectors corresponding to eigenvalues exceeding $\eta$ from the estimated density matrix $\hat{\sigma}^j_i$ to construct a disentangling unitary accordingly.
 We denote \(\widetilde{W}^j_i\) to be the subspace spanned by the eigenvectors of \(\hat{\sigma}^j_i\) with eigenvalues exceeding $\eta$.
 From Lemma \ref{lemma:tomography-error-agnostic}, we know that